johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 })
 ```

 We can refer to this as configuring our dynamic module with a `useClass` technique (AKA a *class provider*).
 Are there other options?
-You may recall seeing several other similar patterns in the *custom providers* chapter.
+You may recall seeing several other similar patterns in the *Custom providers* chapter.
 We can model our `registerAsync()` interface based on those patterns.
 Let's sketch out what those techniques would look like from a consumer module perspective, and then we can easily add support for them.

 #### Factory Providers: useFactory

-While we mentioned using a factory in the previous section, that was *internal* to the module mechanics.
+While we mentioned using a factory in the previous section, that was *internal* to the dynamic module construction mechanics.
 What would `useFactory` look like in terms of our `registerAsync()` method?

 ```typescript
 @Module({